Generations of video games

 Another issue with CD-ROMs at this point was that publishers did not know how to package them.
 It would not be until the next generation of consoles where every publisher went for the standard size DVD box - in the fifth generation boxes were often prone to damage, of an odd size or went with the standard CD-style jewel case (which in some cases wasn't appropriate due to large manuals).
 Similar issues had occurred in the previous generation with the CD-based add-ons for the Mega Drive and TurboGrafx-16, but as these systems did not catch on, it wasn't as much of an issue.

 In the fifth generation, 3D video games became a standard.
 In the past, consoles had struggled to render 3D worlds, and though there were one or two examples such as Star Fox and Virtua Racing, these games were released very late in their consoles' lifespan and therefore were not able to start a trend.
-One of the issues with the Sega Saturn was that it was designed with 2D games in mind, which after twenty years of gaming, was not what the public were interested in.
+The Sega Saturn was designed for both 3D and 2D games in mind, but much of the public at the time was no longer interested in 2D gaming.
 In 1996 Nintendo debuted the analogue control stick for 3D games, replacing the digital D-pad which was designed with 2D games in mind.
 This was mimicked in both the Sega Saturn and Sony PlayStation in the years that followed, becoming a standard that lasts even to this day.
 It was also the generation where rumble packs were introduced, again by Nintendo.